 As of October 2015, the Serious Crime Act 2015 (Home Office, 2015) introduced a duty on teachers (and other professionals) to notify the police of known cases of FGM where it appears to have been carried out on a girl under the age of 18.
-Our school operates in accordance with the statutory requirements relating to this issue, and in line with local safeguarding procedures.
-The person to whom the disclosure has been made will be supported by the DSLs to contact
+St Thomas More Primary School operates in accordance with the statutory requirements relating to this issue, and in line with local safeguarding procedures.